Yes, this post describes how to easily build an emergency outfit, but I thought about calling it “Never make your family late again.”

 - Comfortable: Most of my outfit meltdowns happen around how I feel, not how I look.
 I mainly feel bloated and restricted in these situations.
 (Check out our comfortable alternative to jeans!)

 - Elevated: What I mean by this is it can’t be my reflex move, which is jeans and a tee.
-First of all, I NEED all of those during the month, so keeping any aside is nonsense.
-Secondly, this is supposed to make me feel confident and special in any regular situation, even, let’s say, a meeting or presentation.
+First of all, I NEED all of those during the month.
+Keeping any aside is nonsense.
+Secondly, this is supposed to make me feel confident and special in any regular situation.
+It has to work for a meeting or presentation.

 So what am I left with?
 You’d be surprised.